rgeyer/docker-pokemongo-map/README.md

 # docker-pokemongo-map
+*(DEPRECATED)*
+The official project (linked below) now has it's own Dockerfile and has been significantly updated.
+This is no longer needed

+## Description
 A dockerfile which makes it pretty easy to stand up docker-pokemongo-map in a docker container.

 Based on this badboy - https://github.com/AHAAAAAAA/PokemonGo-Map